-Definitions of Truancy: Truant - a "truant" is a child subject to compulsory school attendance and who is absent without valid cause from such attendance for a school day or a portion thereof.
+Definitions of Truancy: Truant - a "truant" is a child subject to compulsory school attendance and who is absent without valid cause for more than 1% but less than 5% of the past 180 days.
 Valid cause for absence - A child may be absent from school because of illness, observance of a religious holiday, death in the immediate family, family emergency situations, situations beyond the student's control as determined by the building principal or such other circumstances that cause reasonable concern to the parent/guardian for the student's safety or health.
 Chronic or habitual truant - A "chronic or habitual truant" is a child who is subject to compulsory school attendance and who is absent without valid cause from such attendance for 5 percent or more of the previous 180 regular attendance days.
 Any student identified as a chronic or habitual truant may be subject to involvement in the State's Attorney's Act Now program.
 Truant minor - A child to whom supportive services, including prevention, diagnostic, intervention and remedial services, alternative programs and other school and community resources have been provided and have failed to result in the cessation of chronic truancy or have been offered and refused.

 In the event a student will be absent, the parent or guardian is required to call the school by 10:00 a.m. each day.
 If the call is not received, the school will attempt to contact the parent.
 If contact is not made, a written excuse must be presented when the student returns to school.
-The student will be given an unexcused absence until a written excuse has been received by the school.
+The student will be given an unexcused absence until the school has received a written excuse.
 If it is necessary for the student to be absent for an extended period, please contact the school to make arrangement for the student to stay current with class work.